Student and Paralegal Opportunities

 - Support staff and volunteer attorneys at clinics – often in courthouses

 - Perform intake and observe proceedings

-- *3:03 Certified Students along with supervising attorney assist clients
+- *3:03 Certified Students assist clients along with a supervising attorney

 A minimum of 12-16 hours per week each semester.

-If you are interested in any of the Student & Paralegal Opportunities use this centralized form by clicking below.
+If you are interested in any Student & Paralegal Opportunities, use this centralized form by clicking below.